National Telephonists’ Day is celebrated on 10th March each year as this was the date that the very first ever telephone call was made.

 Sir Alexander Graham Bell (3rd March 1847 – 2nd August 1922) was a renowned scientist, inventor, engineer and innovator.
-His research into hearing and speech began due to his family.
-His grandfather, father and brother were all connected to work on elocution and both his mother and wife were deaf.
-He began to experiment with hearing devices which culminated in 1876 with the first US patent for the telephone.
+His father, grandfather, and brother had all been associated with work on elocution and speech and both his mother and wife were deaf, which profoundly influenced his life’s work.

 He began to experiment with hearing devices and in 1876 created the first US patent for the telephone.
 On 10th March 1876, he spoke into the device that he had invented and famously said “Mr Watson, come here, I want to see you”.
 This became the first crystal-clear, two-way telephone call!

 National Telephonists’ Day was an industry first when it was first launched back in 2014.

 Teams now come together every year to mark this day in many innovative ways to recognise telephonists in all industries.
 Here are a few thoughts from some professionals about why this day is important to them, but in particular this year:

 My passion for working at the switchboard has grown over the last year, I’ve learned so much about how the business operates.
 Not only learning the different layers within the company but also learning the technical side of the switchboard.
 I feel so much more confident that I am now training other members of staff how to work on the switchboard.
 I am so excited for NTD this year!Steve, Switchboard Operator, finance/insurance company.